Sterility Assurance Level

 It is the number of microorganisms contaminating an object.

-What is this SAL?
+What is this sterility assurance level?

 The nature of microbial death in any sterilization process is described by an exponential function.
 And the presence of viable microorganisms on any individual product can be expressed in terms of probability.
 As the process will not assure zero microorganisms on the product completely then this probability can never be reduced to zero.